 Additionally, you can use query operators to search for things that are within ranges.
 These include greater than (or equal to) and less than (or equal to).
-If you wanted to perform a search against a collection of homework, and you wanted to find every document with a score within the B range (80-89), you can execute the following search:
+If you want to perform a search against a collection of homework, and you want to find every document with a score within the B range (80-89), you can execute the following search:

 '''

-db.homework_scores.find({ score: { $gte: 80, $lt: 90 } })
+db.homework scores.find({ score: { $gte: 80, $lt: 90 } })

 '''